eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/other-sw-dev-roles.md

 ##	Software Development for Performance Engineering

++ skill set for ***ninja-class ML/SW/HW performance engineer***:
+	- We (dv/dt) work with leading companies all around the world developing advanced computer systems for AI/ML workloads.
+Broadly speaking, they aim to hit efficiencies of 10+ TOPS/W through techniques like in-memory computing, reconfigurable computing, mixed digital-analog computing, parallelizing, tiling, prefetching, pipelining... you name it.
+Having designed highly efficient hardware, they are naturally keen to match it with highly efficient software!
+	- This is where you would come in, moving stealthily under the cover of night...
+OK, scrap that.
+By ninja-class we mean you are a versatile, adaptive, 10x kind of guy or gal, who loves learning and strives on challenges.
+Indeed, our tasks range from traditional benchmarking and optimization all the way to helping define the architecture through compiler feedback and performance modelling.
+In other words, you would have practically limitless opportunities to learn about the emerging hardware, software and workloads!
++ skill set for Performance Optimization Engineer:
+	- Optimize vertical software and hardware integration (such as the database and FPGA hardware acceleration or ARM acceleration) in the underlying operating system on which the database depends.
+Collaborate with the database kernel to optimize the Huawei-developed database engine and configurations of other database engines.
+	- Proficient in implementing storage, virtualization, and OSs.
+Experience with system design and development
+	- Theoretical research or project development experience with database transactions, cache management, and data acceleration algorithms.
 + skill set:
 	- Principal Performance Engineer
 	- Are you passionate about learning new technologies and understanding how they work?
 Are you interested in an opportunity to work with an upbeat team to help drive its products to a new level?
 We are looking for a seasoned, creative Performance Engineer to help us focus on the scalability and performance of our products and build meaningful benchmarks that address customer experience.